Become an Inclusive Employers Member today

 When is the festival taking place?

-In the UK, Eid is expected to start on the evening of Tuesday 9th April and is expected to end on the evening of Wednesday 10th April.
+In the UK, Eid 2025 is expected to start on the evening of Saturday 29 March and is expected to end on the evening of Sunday 30th March.

 You’ll notice in the image above a traditional Indonesian drum known as a bedug drum.
 These bedug drums call people to prayer or welcome the Eid al-Fitr festival, marking the end of the holy month of Ramadan.

-Why do Muslims celebrate Eid al Fitr?
+Why do Muslims celebrate this religious holiday?

 Eid was established by the Prophet Muhammad (Peace Be Upon Him) to mark the conclusion of Ramadan.
 It marks the end of the holy month of Ramadan, and the day serves as a reward for Muslims who observe fasts and engage in prayer.